Histamine, Mast Cells, and Hay Fever Allergies

 One Doctor's Advice About Hay Fever

 It's impossible to avoid all contact with the tiny pollen grains of a plant once they are released into the air.
 Luckily, a person can reduce their exposure to pollen by following certain procedures.
-Some of these steps may be helpful if you are having trouble controlling your hay fever symptoms.
+Some of these steps may be helpful if you're having trouble controlling your hay fever symptoms.
 I follow many of them myself, since I have asthma and also experience hay fever.
-Taking steps to reduce pollen exposure improves my quality of life in the early spring, which is when my hay fever symptoms tend to appear.

 - Don't go outside when the pollen count is high.
 Some TV or radio weather reports give the daily pollen count.
 You could also do a search for "pollen forecast" online to find a website that gives the pollen count for your area.